mrisher/smtp-sts/mta-sts.md

   weeks or greater.
 * `mx`: MX identity patterns (list of plain-text strings, required).
-One or more patterns matching a Common Name ([@!RFC6125]) or Subject Alternative Name ([@!RFC5280]) present in the X.509 certificate presented by any MX receiving mail for this domain.
+One or more patterns matching a Common Name ([@!RFC6125]) or Subject Alternative Name ([@!RFC5280]) DNS-ID present in the X.509 certificate presented by any MX receiving mail for this domain.
 For example, `["mail.example.com", ".example.net"]` indicates that mail for this domain might be handled by any MX with a certificate valid for a host at `example.com` or `example.net`.
   Valid patterns can be either fully specified names (`example.com`) or suffixes (`.example.net`) matching the right-hand parts of a server's identity; the latter case are distinguished by a leading period.
-In the case of Internationalized Domain Names ([@!RFC5891]), the MX MUST specify the Punycode-encoded A-label, as per [@!RFC3492], and not the Unicode-encoded U-label.
+In the case of Internationalized Domain Names ([@!RFC5891]), the MX MUST specify the Punycode-encoded A-label [@!RFC3492] and not the Unicode-encoded U-label.
 The full semantics of certificate validation are described in "MX Certificate Validation."

 An example JSON policy is as below: